 SCDRR District Ranger Derby Rules

 1. Car Kit.
-The only authorized car kits that can compete in the South Carolina Derby Classic are the Official Royal Ranger Derby Kits from Gospel Publishing House Item number 18MR7540.
+The only authorized car kits that can compete in the South Carolina Derby Classic are the Official Royal Ranger Derby Kits from Gospel Publishing House Item numbers: 18MR7540, 18TW7541 or 187573.
 Any car made with a Pinecar or Boy Scout kit will be raced in the Outlaw category.